Get started with HTML and the DOM

 This is the first in a series of tutorials that teach you the basics of web development.
-You will also learn about a set of web developer tools called Microsoft Edge DevTools that can increase your productivity.
+Learn about a set of web developer tools, named Microsoft Edge DevTools, that will increase your productivity.

-In this particular tutorial, you learn about HTML and the DOM.
+This tutorial describes HTML and the Document Object Model (DOM).
 HTML is one of the core technologies of web development.
 It is the language that controls the structure and content of webpages.
-The DOM is also related to the structure and content of webpages, but you'll learn more about that later.
+The DOM is also related to the structure and content of webpages, which we learn more about later.

-You are going to learn web development by actually building your own website.
-By the time you complete all of the tutorials in the DevTools for Beginners series, your finished site will look like Figure 1.
+You're going to learn web development by building a website.
+By the time you complete all of the tutorials in the DevTools for Beginners series, your finished site will look like the following figure.

-By the end of this tutorial, you will understand:
+By the end of this tutorial, you'll understand the following concepts:

-- How HTML and the DOM create the content that you see on webpages.
+- How HTML and the DOM create the content displayed on webpages.

 - How Microsoft Edge DevTools can help you experiment with HTML and DOM changes.